By Bethany Ivie

 There are two main things that you will have to invest in your business: time and money.
 Much like the first question, you need to be realistic about what you are willing to put in versus what you are expecting to get out.

 The great thing about network marketing is flexibility.
-The downside to that is that sometimes we are tempted to expect a lot of gain even when we are putting in minimal effort.
+The downside to that is that sometimes we are tempted to expect a lot of gains even when we are putting in minimal effort.
 Also, most network marketing plans involve some type of monetary investment.
 Just because you have to pay does not mean that it is a scam.
 Most of the time you are getting actual product and other intangible services for that money.

 5. How much do you get paid?